awsdocs/amazon-elasticache-docs/doc_source/redis/Replication.CreatingReplGroup.ExistingCluster.md

 # Creating a Replication Group Using an Available Redis \(Cluster Mode Disabled\) Cluster<a name="Replication.CreatingReplGroup.ExistingCluster"></a>

 An available cluster is an existing single\-node Redis cluster\.
 Currently, Redis \(cluster mode enabled\) does not support creating a cluster with replicas using an available single\-node cluster\.
-If you want to create a Redis \(cluster mode enabled\) cluster, see [Creating a Redis \(Cluster Mode Enabled\) Cluster \(Console\)](Replication.CreatingReplGroup.NoExistingCluster.Cluster.md#Replication.CreatingReplGroup.NoExistingCluster.Cluster.CON)\.
+If you want to create a Redis \(cluster mode enabled\) cluster, see [Creating a Redis \(Cluster Mode Enabled\) cluster \(Console\)](Replication.CreatingReplGroup.NoExistingCluster.Cluster.md#Replication.CreatingReplGroup.NoExistingCluster.Cluster.CON)\.

 The following procedure can only be used if you have a Redis \(cluster mode disabled\) single\-node cluster\.
 This cluster's node becomes the primary node in the new cluster\.
-If you do not have a Redis \(cluster mode disabled\) cluster that you can use as the new cluster's primary, see [Creating a Redis Replication Group from Scratch](Replication.CreatingReplGroup.NoExistingCluster.md)\.
+If you do not have a Redis \(cluster mode disabled\) cluster that you can use as the new cluster's primary, see [Creating a Redis replication group from scratch](Replication.CreatingReplGroup.NoExistingCluster.md)\.

 ## Creating a Replication Group Using an Available Redis Cluster \(Console\)<a name="Replication.CreatingReplGroup.ExistingCluster.CON"></a>

 See the topic [Using the AWS Management Console](Clusters.AddNode.md#Clusters.AddNode.CON)\.

-## Creating a Replication Group Using an Available Redis Cache Cluster \(AWS CLI\)<a name="Replication.CreatingReplGroup.ExistingCluster.CLI"></a>
+## Creating a replication group using an available Redis cache cluster \(AWS CLI\)<a name="Replication.CreatingReplGroup.ExistingCluster.CLI"></a>

 There are two steps to creating a replication group with read replicas when using an available Redis Cache Cluster for the primary when using the AWS CLI\.